-The International Criminal Court (ICC) charges against Sudan’s president, Omar al-Bashir, have shaped Sudanese domestic politics and the country’s external relations for more than half a decade — sometimes in very unexpected ways.
-On March 4th 2009, Mr Bashir became the first sitting head of state to be indicted by the ICC.
+The International Criminal Court (ICC) charges against Sudan’s president, Omar al-Bashir, have shaped Sudanese domestic politics and the country’s external relations for more than half a decade — sometimes in unexpected ways.
+On March 4, 2009, Mr Bashir became the first sitting head of state to be indicted by the ICC.
 He was charged with five counts of crimes against humanity and two counts of war crimes allegedly committed in the civil war in Darfur, in western Sudan.
 The following year, the ICC issued another indictment, this time three counts of genocide committed against the Zaghawa, Fur and Masalit ethnic groups.
 Mr Bashir was accused of overseeing murder, extermination, forcible transfer, rape, torture, directing attacks against civilians and pillaging.
 The indictments shocked Mr Bashir and his regime, but not the Darfuris, who have suffered through one of the worst conflicts of the 20th century, and blame the president for it.
 Even before the indictments, the UN had estimated that 300,000 people had died and around 3m people had been displaced in the Darfur war — a number the government disputes.

 Such violence is unexceptional in the war zones on the country’s geographical periphery; but almost unheard of in the capital.
 The ICC’s indictment worsened Sudan’s long-running governance fiasco: a central government unwilling or unable to provide development and share power fairly in a diverse, multiethnic state.
 The president simply concentrated all power in his hands or those of his close allies, such as Mr Hussein, and, lately, Bakri Hassan Salih, an old military companion who was made first vice-president in December 2013.
 Just before the April 2015 polls, Mr Bashir had the law changed so he could appoint the previously elected governors.
 This concentrated power even more in Khartoum despite the vital need to amplify regional voices in government.
 Mr Bashir’s indictment has also profoundly affected Sudan’s foreign relations.
 In the years since the arrest warrant was issued, Sudan has searched desperately for viable allies around the world who have been defined by one question: will you let Mr Bashir travel to your country without arresting him and sending him to the ICC?

-So far, the president has visited several African and Arab countries, as well as Iran and China, among others.
+So far the president has visited several African and Arab countries, as well as Iran and China, among others.
 There have been some near misses.
-In November 2011, a Kenyan court responding to a suit filed by the Kenya chapter of the International Commission of Jurists ordered the Sudanese president’s arrest should he set foot in the country in the future.
+In November 2011 a Kenyan court responding to a suit filed by the Kenya chapter of the International Commission of Jurists ordered the Sudanese president’s arrest should he set foot in the country.
 However, when Sudan reacted by ordering the return of its ambassador to Nairobi and expelling the Kenyan ambassador from Khartoum, the Kenyan foreign minister flew to Sudan’s capital to apologise profusely.
 In July 2013 Mr Bashir left Nigeria in a hurry, fearing arrest.
 In June, while the Sudanese head of state was attending an African Union (AU) summit in Johannesburg, a South African court ruled that he should be handed over to the ICC — only for him to leave precipitously, presumably with the support of his South African counterpart.